Fix email delivery issues for error code 550 5.7.1 in Exchange Online

 |I got this bounce message.
 How do I fix it?||I'm an email admin.
 How can I fix this?|

-This information also applies to error codes 5.7.0 through 5.7.999 in Exchange Online and Office 365.
+This information also applies to error codes 5.7.0 through 5.7.999 in Exchange Online and Microsoft 365 or Office 365.
 There can be several causes for dsn error code 5.7.1, for which solutions are provided later in this topic.

 Why did I get this bounce message?